Robust Approximation of the Stochastic Koopman Operator: DMD with Noisy Observables

 for two vector valued noisy observables $\tilde{\mathbf{f}}$ and $\tilde{\mathbf{g}}$ and almost every initial condition $(x_0,\omega_0)$.

 \begin{remark} While we make the ergodicity assumption for generality, we will show that (\ref{eq:noisyerg}) holds for observables with i.i.d. measurement noise and time delayed observables, the primary observables of interest in this paper.
-More generally, we can consider the skew product system $\Theta$ on $M\times \Omega$ treat $\tilde{f}$ as an observable on $M\times \Omega$, $\tilde{f}(x,\omega)=\tilde{f}_\omega(x)$.If $\Theta$ has an invariant measure and $\tilde{f}$ is independent of the $\sigma$-algebra of $\Theta$ invariant sets, we can evaluate its average with respect to the invariant measure on $M\times \Omega$. \end{remark}
+More generally, we can consider the skew product system $\Theta$ on $M\times \Omega$ given by $\Theta(x,\omega)=(T_\omega x, \theta\omega)$ and treat $\tilde{f}$ as an observable on $M\times \Omega$.
+If $\mu\times P$ is an ergodic measure for $\Theta$, we can evaluate time averages as in (\ref{eq:noisyerg}). \end{remark}